mind-ll-matter/Metro_Frontend-MRHQ_mission5/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This was a redesign created by our UX/UI team of 2.
-Our team of 3, including myself, then turned the wireframe into a responsive web app using React.js, TypeScript, Node.js, SCSS, Docker and MongoDB.
+Our team of 3 developers, including myself, then turned the wireframe into a responsive web app using React.js, TypeScript, Node.js, SCSS, Docker and MongoDB.
 A separate repo was created for the [backend](https://github.com/thetergus/Mission5_G3).